When you think of Croatia, often it is whether to visit Split or Dubrovnik.

-It is open from 10am to midnight but we suggest seeing it earlier in the day.
+It is open from 10 am to midnight but we suggest seeing it earlier in the day.
 That’s if you want the sun behind you to take photos of the Cathedral and Upper Town.

 Gornji Grad – Upper Town

-The upper town is one of the best preserved medieval places to visit in Croatia, it is built on the hills of Kapto and Gradec.
+The Upper Town is one of the best preserved medieval places to visit in Croatia, built on the hills of Kapto and Gradec.

 6. Zagreb Cathedral

 This monumental cathedral dates to 1287 and is the tallest building in Croatia.

 7. Old Town Gate

-In 1731 a fire destroyed the wooden gate of the town except for a painting of Virgin Mary.
-There is a small altar here and it is said if you light a candle placed under the altar, you will receive good luck.
+Inside the gate, you will find a small altar and it is said if you light a candle under the altar, you will receive good luck.

 8. St Mark’s Church

-This beautiful church with i’s colourful roof is in the middle of two important buildings.
-The Croatian Government and Parliament buildings are situated in St Mark’s Square.
+This beautiful church with its colourful roof is in the middle of two important buildings.
+The Croatian Government and Parliament buildings in St Mark’s Square.

-In the afternoon when the bars have opened the area is buzzy and you will enjoy the live music in the evening.
-Morning, afternoon or evening, you will have views out across the city.
+In the afternoon when the bars have opened the area is buzzy and you will enjoy the live music of the evening.

-Now, if you want to stay a little longer, why not take a seat at Pod Grickim Topom Restaurant.
+And, if you want to stay a little longer, why not take a seat at Pod Grickim Topom Restaurant.